 ***If you prefer, you can substitute 2 carrots, cut into 1/4 inch slices for the frozen carrots.

-Other fabulous recipes to celebrate Saint Patrick’s Day:
+☘️ Other fabulous Saint Patrick’s Day dinner ideas:

 Instant Pot / Pressure Cooker Corned Beef and Cabbage is a perfect old-fashioned Irish meal to celebrate St. Patrick’s Day.
 Corned beef is a salt-cured beef brisket that cooks up tender, salty, and delicious in the Instant Pot or electric pressure cooker!
 (And the leftovers make awesome Reuben sandwiches.)